-The carvings at the Edakkal Caves give the traces of a prehistoric society that existed in Kerala 5000 BC.
+The history of Kerala says all about carvings at the Edakkal Caves give the traces of a prehistoric society that existed in Kerala 5000 BC.
 Kerala had earliest trade relations with major ports across Arabian Sea, Mediterranean Sea and Red Sea around 3000 BC; it mostly exported spices to the rest of the world and had some of the most active ports in those days.

 Copyright © 2018 Flamingo Transworld Pvt.
 Ltd. All Rights Reserved.